- Crime Reports

-Crime reports are available upon request and can be furnished by the College Police in two business days or within reason.
+Crime reports are available upon request and can be furnished by the Campus Police in two business days or within reason.
 The Federal Education Rights and Privacy Act may restrict certain information from being disclosed.

 If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Chief or a designee of the College Police can file a report on the details of the incident without revealing your identity.
+With your permission, the Chief or a designee of the Campus Police can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents involving students, determine if there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and reported in the annual crimes statistics for the institution.